fuchen1991/epmc-petl/README.md

 E/C/D {agent1,..., agentn}  (state_formula)
 ```
 Other properties can be described by the PRISM language(http://www.prismmodelchecker.org/manual/PropertySpecification).

+## Tips for developing

+Although there is  a "epmc-constraintsolver-smt-lib" plugin, it's not enough for our MINLP problems.
+We change the classes "ConstraintSolverSMTLib", "InputWriter", and "OutputReader".
+And we  also copy "SMTLibOperator", "SMTLibResult", and "SMTLibVariable", because they are not public classes.
+We use some other classes from  "epmc-constraintsolver-smt-lib", so  we need to add this plugin as a dependency.
+We call our new constraint solver as "smt-lib-petl".

+"ModelMAS" is the class to store the model, where we change the composition of the modules.
+And "EquivalenceRelations" is the class for  equivalence relations.

+The model checking algorithms are in the classes under epmc.propertysolver in the petl plugin.

 ## Contact
 Comments and feedback about any this project are very welcome.
 Please contact: